lstival/SACo/README.md

-# Semantically-Aware Contrastive Learning for Multispectral Remote Sensing Images (SACo)
+# Semantically-Aware Contrastive Learning for Multispectral Remote Sensing Images (SACo+)

-This GitHub repository contains the oficial implementation of the SACo with experiments and results using a ResNet-18 encoder trained with contrastive methods on remote sensing images.
+This GitHub repository contains the oficial implementation of the SACo with experiments and results using a ResNet-18 and ResNet-50 encoder trained with contrastive methods on remote sensing images.
 The main contributions include leveraging semantic information and texture to construct a robust feature space in the contrastive learning framework.
 The repository showcases performance metrics across classification, semantic segmentation, and change detection tasks, highlighting the effectiveness of integrating semantic cues and textural features in remote sensing applications.

 <p align="center">
   <img src="https://img.shields.io/badge/-pytorch-FA8072?logo=pytorch" alt="PyTorch Badge">